 Our Office of Community Engagement is here to serve our faculty, staff, and trainees, as well as our community partners, to bridge the gap between research and practice, and between academia and community.
 We provide a technical assistance service to help researchers and community partners form community-engaged research projects and even carry them out.
 It is best if we are included at the outset of a research project – while writing the grant or designing the study – so we can design engagement approaches to ensure success.
 In addition, we pursue our own research around community engagement, so we advance understanding of effective strategies for diverse research projects.

-Can you please tell us a bit about your work as Faculty Director of the Stanford Cancer Institute's Community Outreach and Engagement Program, and the nature of the community engaged research projects being done in that program?
+Can you tell us a bit about your work as Associate Director of the Stanford Cancer Institute's Center for Cancer Health Equity and Community Engagement, and the nature of the community-engaged research projects being done in that program?

 I’ve had the honor and privilege to work on that since I came to Stanford a long time ago.
 I was an instructor then and we were just starting the Our Voice approach.
 The app wasn’t as professional as it is now [laughs], and we were using these really old, clunky tablets to take pictures and things.
 I got to do one of the first projects, in the North Fair Oaks neighborhood near Redwood City, a largely low-income latino immigrant group.
 We had just completed a clinical trial there around weight management for diabetics and pre-diabetics at a community health center.